If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 4. What to Wear

-A bee hive inspection by its nature and goals places you in close proximity to bees.
+A beehive inspection by its nature and goals places you in close proximity to bees.
 Safety is foremost for beekeepers.
-You should remember to wear protective clothing and seal it up well during bee hive inspections and every time you are near a bee hive.
-It only takes one angry bee stinging you and aggravating the whole lot of worker bees in the hive.
-In addition to safety equipment, make sure to have a hive tool and a smoker for bee hive inspection.
+You should remember to wear protective clothing and seal it up well during beehive inspections and every time you are near a beehive.
+It only takes one angry bee stinging you and aggravating a whole lot of worker bees in the hive.
+In addition to safety equipment, make sure to have a hive tool and a smoker for beehive inspection.

-- Thrashing and other panic behavior will lead to more aggravation of the bees.
+- Thrashing and other panic behaviour will lead to more aggravation of the bees.
 You will also be more likely to make a mistake if you panic.

-The frequency of opening a bee hive varies from one to the next.
-Beekeepers too may vary their bee hive inspection schedules based on their availability to carry out said inspection.
-While beekeepers need to keep tabs on their bee colonies and bee hives, they should also not be bothersome to the bees.
-The average bee hive should be inspected every 4-6 weeks.
-Newer bee hives require inspection every 7-10 days for progress monitoring.
+The frequency of opening a beehive varies from one to the next.
+Beekeepers too may vary their beehive inspection schedules based on their availability to carry out said inspection.
+While beekeepers need to keep tabs on their bee colonies and beehives, they should also not be bothersome to the bees.
+The average beehive should be inspected every 2-3 weeks.
+Newer beehives require inspection every 7-10 days for progress monitoring.

-As the bee hive stays longer with bees in it, beekeepers gradually increase the time between hive inspections from days to weeks.
-Consider that every intrusion into the bee hive takes the bees a day to recover.
+As the beehive stays longer with bees in it, beekeepers gradually increase the time between hive inspections from days to weeks.
+Consider that every intrusion into the beehive takes the bees a day to recover.
 This means wasted time that would be better spent collecting nectar and pollen for use in the hive.
 This applies even to newly installed bee colonies.
-If you take to disturbing them too much, they may decide to leave the bee hive and go live elsewhere.
+If you take to disturb them too much, they may decide to leave the beehive and go live elsewhere.

-Opening a bee hive is quite a stressful time for bees.
-Bees need time to recover after every intrusion you make during hive inspection.
-To prevent lowered productivity and health of your bees, you should not open a bee hive very often.
-Weather considerations also determine suitability of carrying out a beehive inspection.
+Opening a beehive is quite a stressful time for bees.
+Bees need time to recover after every intrusion you make during a hive inspection.
+To prevent lowered productivity and health of your bees, you should not open a beehive very often.
+Weather considerations also determine the suitability of carrying out a beehive inspection.
 Use the CheckInspect web app to see if your weather conditions are suitable for a beehive inspection.

-In cold weather, beekeepers are advised to avoid opening bee hives.
-Mild weather conditions are best for bee hive inspections.
+In cold weather, beekeepers are advised to avoid opening beehives.
+Mild weather conditions are best for beehive inspections.
 It should not be too hot, windy or cold.
-Rainy or cloudy weather are also not suitable.
+Rainy or cloudy weather is also not suitable.
 Lifting out brood frames is especially injurious to your bee colony.
-Cold affects brood leading to poor development.
+Cold affects the brood leading to poor development.

 About the Queen